cthackers/adm-zip/APPNOTE.md

         zip64 extensible data sector    (variable size)

-      4.3.14.1 The value stored into the "size of zip64 end of central directory record" should be the size of the remaining record and should not include the leading 12 bytes.
+      4.3.14.1 The value stored into the "size of zip64 end of central directory record" SHOULD be the size of the remaining record and SHOULD NOT include the leading 12 bytes.

       Size = SizeOfFixedFields + SizeOfVariableData - 12.

       4.3.14.2 The above record structure defines Version 1 of the zip64 end of central directory record.
 Version 1 was implemented in versions of this specification preceding 6.2 in support of the ZIP64 large file feature.
 The introduction of the Central Directory Encryption feature implemented in version 6.2 as part of the Strong Encryption Specification defines Version 2 of this record structure.
       Refer to the section describing the Strong Encryption Specification for details on the version 2 format for this record.
 Refer to the section in this document entitled "Incorporating PKWARE Proprietary Technology into Your Product" for more information applicable to use of Version 2 of this record.

       4.3.14.3 Special purpose data MAY reside in the zip64 extensible data sector field following either a V1 or V2 version of this record.
-To ensure identification of this special purpose data it must include an identifying header block consisting of the
+To ensure identification of this special purpose data it MUST include an identifying header block consisting of the
       following:

          Header ID  -  2 bytes
          Data Size  -  4 bytes

       The Header ID field indicates the type of data that is in the data block that follows.

       Data Size identifies the number of bytes that follow for this data block type.

       4.3.14.4 Multiple special purpose data blocks MAY be present.
       Each MUST be preceded by a Header ID and Data Size field.
 Current mappings of Header ID values supported in this field are as defined in APPENDIX C.

    4.3.15 Zip64 end of central directory locator

       zip64 end of central dir locator
       signature                       4 bytes  (0x07064b50)
       number of the disk with the
       start of the zip64 end of
       central directory               4 bytes
       relative offset of the zip64
       end of central directory record 8 bytes total number of disks           4 bytes

    4.3.16  End of central directory record:

       end of central dir signature    4 bytes  (0x06054b50)